How to Budget and Save Money on a Low Income

 - Temporary increases in living costs

-When income improves, you may choose to rebuild savings, reduce outstanding debts, or reassess spending categories.
+If income improves, some people choose to increase savings, reduce outstanding debts, or reassess spending categories.

 How to Save Money on a Low Income

-Saving on a limited income often involves gradual changes rather than large sacrifices.
+Saving on a limited income often involves gradual changes rather than large financial sacrifices.

 - Compare energy providers